zwt233/zwt233.github.io/_pages/about.md

 News
 ------
-* May 2020: May.
-Two papers as first author was submitted to NeurIPS 2021.
+* May 2021: Two papers as first author was submitted to NeurIPS 2021.
+* May 2021: One pape as first author, related to Graph-based Knowledge Distillation, has been accepted by KDD 2021.
+* May 2021: One pape as first co-author, related to Deep GNN, has been accepted by KDD 2021.
+* May 2021: One pape as third author, related to our blackbox optimization (BBO) system,, has been accepted by KDD 2021.
+* April 2021: One pape as first author, related to Graph-based Active Learning, received major revision from VLDB 2021.
+* April 2021: One pape as first co-author received major revision from TKDE 2021.
+* April 2021: I was supported by the [Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).
+Many thanks to Apple!
-* May 2020: Three papers have been accepted by SIGKDD 2021.
+* March 2021: One papers as first author has been accepted by SIGMOD 2021.
+* February 2021: One pape as third author, related to our AutoML system, received major revision from VLDB 2021.
 <!-- * May-17-2020, Our paper *Individual Fairness for Graph Neural Networks: A Ranking based Approach* has been accepted by SIGKDD 2021. -->

 Awards